 Shloka Shankar is a freelance writer and visual artist from Bangalore, India.
 She loves experimenting with all forms of the written word and has happily found her niche in Japanese short-forms, as well as remixed poetry alike.
 A Best of the Net nominee, her poems and artwork have appeared in numerous online and print venues.
 Shloka is the founding editor of Sonic Boom and one of the Assistant Editors of Human/Kind Journal.
 She co-edited naad anunaad: an anthology of contemporary world haiku (Vishwakarma Publications, Pune, India) in 2016.

-Grix (they/them) is an award-winning, Pushcart-nominated writer and artist.
-Their work focuses on disability, gender, and trauma, as well as systems from a neurodiverse perspective.
+GRIX (they/them) is an award-winning, Pushcart-nominated writer and artist.
+Their work focuses on disability, gender, and systems from a neurodiverse perspective.
 They are the Founding and Chief Editor of Human/Kind Journal and Press, and Associate Editor of Sonic Boom.
-Grix is more of a cats, dogs, and unicorns person than a people person.
+GRIX is more of a cats, dogs, and unicorns person than a people person.
 Website: www.metagrix.com

 Christine L. Villa

 Christine L. Villa holds a Bachelor of Arts degree in Business Administration.
 She was a dedicated math tutor for many years until she migrated to Sacramento, California in 2003.
 Here, she discovered her two great passions—writing children’s books and Japanese short-form poetry.
 Chrissi is an award-winning haiku and tanka poet and is also the founding editor of Frameless Sky, the first haiga, and tanka art video journal.
 If she is not busy writing, you can find her taking photographs, doing crafts, or playing the ukulele.
 Website: www.christinevilla.com